Understanding Bulb Structures on Flowers

-- The “bulbs” should be dug after the foliage dries up or is killed back by frost, but before the ground freezes.
+- Timing Is Key: Dig up the "bulbs" after the foliage has dried or been killed by frost but before the ground freezes.

-- Use a garden fork or shovel, taking care not to damage the underground structure.
-Scrapes or nicks can lead to rot over the winter.
+- Handle With Care: Use a garden fork or shovel, taking care not to damage the structures, as nicks and scrapes can lead to rot.

 Guidelines for Specific Types of Tender "Bulbs"